YixiongHao/AEP_OOD_evaluation/README.md

 Alternative - second round of prompting:
 For each of these prompts, add a short sentence explaining how you would evaluate the '{atribute}' of potential responses to the prompt.  the new entry should be "criteria"

+In cases where model outputs fails manual inspection, we found minimal additional prompting to be an effective way of steering the contents of the dataset.
+For example, when prompted for honesty, the LLM outputs a lot of questions that test the knowledge of the model, which we found to be insufficient.
+So we added the phrase "prompts should not test the model's factual knowldge".